cesanta/mongoose-os-docs/ccm/intro.md

 https://github.com/cesanta/mjson. `mjson` makes it easy to define RPC services on the Host MCU, and call RPC services on CCM.

-The gist of the `msjon` usage is this:
+The `msjon` usage pattern is as follows:

-- Initialise the library: call `jsonrpc_init()`,
+1. Initialise the library by calling `jsonrpc_init()`
-  then export any number of the custom functions using `jsonrpc_export()`.
+2. Export any number of custom functions using `jsonrpc_export()`
-- In the event loop, read the UART in a buffer.
-When a newline is received, call `json_process()`.
+3. In the event loop, read the UART, feed each read byte into `json_process_byte()`
-- At any time, you can call `jsonrpc_call()` to send a JSON-RPC frame to the CCM.
+4. At any time, you can call `jsonrpc_call()` to send a JSON-RPC frame to the CCM

+That pattern works on any Host MCU, regardless the architecture and development environment: on Nordic nRF, TI, PIC, Atmel, STM32, NXP, or what have you.

+It is easy to demonstrate it on the Arduino platform.
-The Arduino sketch below demonstrates how to create an RPC service called `Sum` on the Host:
+The Arduino sketch below shows how to create a `Sum` RPC service for adding two numbers:

 ```c
 #include "mjson.h"  // Sketch -> Add file -> add mjson.h